 - Replace the light bulbs: Incandescent light bulbs could be to blame if you’re having trouble cooling your home and can’t figure out why.
 Since they generate a lot of heat, switching to energy-saving bulbs will help cool your home while still saving you money on energy bills – it’s a win-win!

-If you face any issues regarding your AC, reach out to an HVAC technician near you who can help with your needs.
+If you face any issues regarding your AC, reach out to an HVAC Service Plantation FL who can help with your needs.